Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 Impact on Servicing

 - Engineer qualifications: All refrigerant types require F-gas certification.
-R290 additionally requires specific training in handling flammable refrigerants.
-When booking a service, confirm that the engineer is certified for your specific refrigerant type.
+R290 additionally requires specific flammable refrigerant training.

-- Refrigerant cost: If a top-up or recharge is needed, R290 is substantially cheaper than R410A or R32.
-This makes leak repairs less expensive overall.
+- Refrigerant cost: If a recharge is needed, R290 is substantially cheaper than R410A or R32

 The Broader Environmental Picture